snabith/snabith.github.io/_posts/2023-04-22-homelab_intro.md

 ---
 title: Virtual enterprise network intro
-categories: [homelab, main]
+categories: [Homelab]
-tags: [homelab, main] # TAG names should always be lowercase
+tags: [homelab] # TAG names should always be lowercase
 img_path: /assets/img/homelab
 pin: true
 ---
 ## Project overview:
 ### Intro:
-This post can help you setup a home lab on vmware.
+This post can help you set up a home lab on vmware.
 You can simulate attacks, check how a firewall/IDS works, understand the logs and network traffic, and learn more from it.
 These instructions are provided based on what I could take away from Jeff McJunkin's [kickass home lab](http://bit.ly/kickasslab) [SANS youtube](https://youtu.be/uzqwoufhwyk).
 It's a great resource for creating your own lab.

-If you set this up previously and just want a quick review of the commands while replicating the attacks: ### [Refresher mode](/posts/quick_version)
+If you set this up previously and just want a quick review of the commands while replicating the attacks: [Refresher mode](/posts/quick_version)

 What can one takeaway from the homelab series: